Questions to ask while touring an assisted living community

 • Does the staff perform periodic assessments, and how often do they occur?
 Many facilities have semi-annual assessments but this time frame varies.

 • How will the resident or family member be notified if there’s a change in services?
-How can you change/dispute any added service fees?
+Ask for a fee schedule and who decides the level change.
+Additionally, ask if you can change/dispute any added service fees.

 • Does the residence provide periodic medical services?
 If so, which ones and how often are the services available?